onspatial/geolife-plus/README.md

 The following table provides information for the generated data.
 We run the data generation for the top 10 parameter sets, and the ones that have already been generated and calculated are provided here.
 As the data generation finishes, we will update the data statistics here

 ![image](https://github.com/onspatial/geolife-star/assets/80583546/2d12cc8e-ec3f-4551-bdc2-6211a94ed154)

+The score can range from negative to 1, not only between 0 and 1.
+It varies from negative semi-infinity to 1, depending on the metrics.
+As the number of agents increases or the number of days decreases, the score will drop due to the vast number of places, or less days impacting the number of trips and distances traveled in the simulation.